xgdongCMU/xgdongCMU.github.io/index.md

 * (April 2022) Our paper titled "Wireless Soft Millirobots for Climbing Three-dimensional Surfaces in Confined Spaces" has been accepted by **Science Advances**!

-* (April 2022) We received a pilot grant award from VINSE!
+* (April 2022) We received a pilot grant award from Vanderbilt Institute of Nanoscale Science and Engineering!

 * (March 2022) Dr. Dong co-hosted a webinar by Prof. Ryan L. Truby from Northwestern University on ["Designing Robotic Materials from Sensorized Soft and Architected Matter"](https://twitter.com/TheMartlets/status/1498429415042138112).

 * (March 2022) Our paper titled "Creating three-dimensional magnetic functional microdevices via molding-integrated direct laser writing" has been accepted by **Nature Communications**!

-* (March 2022) Congratulations that our UG lab member Andrew Haworth received a VISE summer fellowship!
+* (March 2022) Congratulations that our lab member Andrew Haworth received an Undergraduate Summer Fellowship from Vanderbilt Institute for Surgery and Engineering!

 * (Feb.
 2022) We are looking for strong candidates to join for the **PhD and MS program** at ME of Vanderbilt.
 Please see "[Opportunity](./opportunity)" for more details.